Illuminating the Mysteries of Light Bulb Terminology: What Electricians Say

 FAQ Section:

-Can I use light bulbs with LEDs in an installation that requires incandescent bulbs?
+Can I utilize light bulbs with LEDs in an installation that needs incandescent bulbs?

 How often should I replace my bulbs for light?